ZALET

 ZALET (stylised as ZA*73T) are a collection of events occurring in Zaječar, Serbia, as a need to initiate, organize and support cultural events, to affirm artists and to intermediate in transmission of diverse artistic expressions and tendencies.
 Besides organizing pseudo-classical manifestations such as exhibitions, concerts, poetic evenings etc., the accent is put on innovative and progressive artistic expressions: performances, comics, low-fi videos, video art, conceptual art, as well as a union of traditional fine art and conceptual art.

 History

 The first ZALET was held in 2005.
-In the past five years the festival has hosted more than 300 artists.
-ZALET organized 27 exhibitions, 2 theatric performances, 14 murals, 6 poetic evenings, 11 performances.
+In the past five years, the festival has hosted more than 300 artists.
+ZALET organized 27 exhibitions, 2 theatric performances, 14 murals, 6 poetic evenings, and 11 performances.
 34 bands played at the festival.
 There were also 8 showings of short films.